-The Chechen authorities have stepped up persecution of human rights defenders: Oyub Titiev, head of the Grozny office of Human Rights Centre Memorial, was arrested on absurd charges.
+The authorities have stepped up persecution of dissidents in Chechnya: Oyub Titiev, head of the Grozny office of the Memorial Human Rights Centre, was arrested on absurd, trumped-up charges.

 Dozens of different articles of the Russian Criminal Code have been utilized as tools of political repression.
 The most widely used articles are those related to extremism (incitement of hatred and enmity; public appeals for extremist activity; organization of the activities of an extremist organization), terrorism (terrorist act; complicity in terrorist activity and justification of such an activity, organization of a terrorist group), and maintaining law and order at public gatherings (mass riots; multiple violations of the established procedure for organising gatherings; use of force against a representative of the authority).